Marx's The German Ideology: Alienation and Ideology – summary and analysis

 In The German Ideology Marx argued that the division of labor turns a man's own action to a foreign power (he sells his manual and intellectual capacities to someone else) which enslaves him.
 Marx argues that certain social-economical conditions, such as those brought about by capitalism; project this alienation to society itself.
 When the products of production are cut off from workers, they sense that these products have a power over them which are not in their control.
 In other words, alienation brings about fetishism of products and production which are conceived as being both of independent and separate existence and as of having power over the alienated worker.
 Alienation can be aborted, Marx holds, when the proletariat take over the means of production.

 One of the key concepts in Marxist thought and in Marx's The German Ideology is ideology.
 Marx says that ideology is a "camera obscura" which turns the image on reality on its head.
-In other words, Marx holds that ideology reflects an inverted image of social reality, which is distorted and false.
+In other words, Marx holds that ideology reflects an inverted image of social reality, which is distorted and false (see False Consciousness).
 Marx, plainly speaking, says that the truth of reality and reality as it is conceived through ideology are opposed.

 Marx ties the function of ideology to material reality and the course of human material development (dialectics of historical class conflict over relations ofproduction and property which is driven by development in the means of production).
 In other words, according to Marx, ideology is the product of material reality and the distorted image of this reality portrayed by ideology is due to social economical conditions.